Get started

 Depending on what devices you're authenticating, consider using an auth key that is:

 • Ephemeral, for authenticating ephemeral nodes as part of short-lived workloads.
-Since node keys are not persisted when a workload restarts, these will reconnect as a different node.
-Nodes which are no longer active will be automatically removed.
+Because node keys do not persist when a workload restarts, they reconnect as a different node.
+Tailscale automatically removes inactive nodes.
 For example, containers or Lambda functions should use an ephemeral key to connect.

 • Pre-signed, for nodes whose auth keys are signed locally on a signing node, which applies to tailnets with tailnet lock enabled.
 You can make an auth key (created by any means) pre-signed only by using the tailscale lock sign CLI command.